yashkathe/Daily-Reminders-terminal/README.md

    make enable_service
    ```

-   _This will create a system service that runs the reminder program silently in the background._
+   *This will create a system service that runs the reminder program silently in the background.*

----

-## Add a new reminder
+### Add a new reminder

 ```bash
 make add
 ```

-_This will open a simple prompt.
-You can enter your task and time._
+ *This will open a simple prompt.
+You can enter your task and time.*

----

-## List all reminders
+### List all reminders

 ```bash
 make list
 ```

-_This will show you all the saved tasks from the database._
+ *This will show you all the saved tasks from the database.*

----

-## Service Controls
+### Service Controls

 - Check if the service is running: